-Congratulations Colorado for becoming our 6th Prescribing State!
+Congratulations Utah for Becoming our 7th Prescribing State!

 The Illinois Association of Prescribing Psychologists